lusaxweb/vuesax-next/packages/docs/docs/components/README.md

 ## Size

-Cambia el tamaño de todo el boton incluyendo padding, font-size y borde con la propiedad `size`
+Change the size of the entire button including padding, font-size and border with the `size` property

-valores:
+values:
   - xl
   - l
   - default